Managing Virtual Software Development Projects

 Project Communication: Appreciate Language Barriers and Cultural Diversity

 Working across multiple time zones and with different cultures can add to the complexity of project communication.
-These language & understanding barriers should be taken seriously esp. at the beginning of the project as teams are still getting assimilated to the project environment.
+These language and understanding barriers should be taken seriously esp. at the beginning of the project as teams are still getting assimilated to the project environment.
 Similarly time zones can be utilized to a full extent so that each team is productive.
 For instance, a resident tester in Europe would complement a development team in Asia where they get a few overlapping working hours together and can reduce the number of days required to complete the project.

 Like all projects, software development projects can be both a dream and a nightmare for project managers.
 The ease with which it can be delivered depends on how quickly you adapt to the environment and lead the project successfully.